AdaRoseCannon/pwa-talks/dynabyte.md

 > ## *https://github.com/web-push-libs/web-push*

+## Good Push Notifications

+The overarching theme here is: Inform the user, show them they have control.

+When to ask for permission, give context clues.
+Don't expect the user to trust you.

+Say what you are going to use them for and make it clear where they can reduce their notifications.

+Push notifications need to be timely.
+Don't alert for something that does not need immediate attention.

+Allow the user to not open your app.

+A "yes or no" answer can be done in the notification itself!

 <blockquote style="justify-content: flex-end;padding: 0;min-height: 600px;">
 <!--<h1 style="color: black;position: absolute;top:  0;z-index: 5;padding: 0.5em;box-sizing: border-box;text-shadow: none;font-size: 1.5em;text-shadow: 0 0 1em grey;">The hard part of notifications is choosing when not to send them...</h1>-->
 <img src="images/slack-notification.png" style="position: absolute;top: 0;left:0;right: 0;max-height: none;margin: 0;width: 100%;">